 The area is especially scenic in the summer and fall seasons.
 In the summer the susuki grass shimmers in the sunlight and dances with the breeze, alongside the bright blue sky.
-In the autumn visitors will fall in love with the gradation of the beautiful autumn tones that can be viewed throughout the mountains.
+In the autumn visitors will fall in love with the gradation of the beautiful autumn tones of the foliage throughout the mountains.

 Come and meet the warm and friendly locals of Yabu.
 From traditional Japanese summer matsuri, or special festivities such as Zanzako Odori that occur throughout the year.

-There are many ways you can come and participate in activities and engage with the locals here.
-In the compact and warm community, visitors can easily interact whether it be with the local grannies running a restaurant, or a quaint artsy cafe located in an old Japanese style home.
+There are many ways you can participate in activities and engage with the locals here.
+In the compact and warm community, visitors can easily interact with the local grannies at a quaint restaurant or enjoy a cup of coffee at an artsy cafe inside of an old Japanese-style home.

-Come experience the serene and welcoming atmosphere of the inaka (Japanese countryside).
-The interaction and small talk that you will have here is truly a hidden treasure, and something that is quite difficult to accomplish in the touristy areas.
+You can experience the serene and welcoming atmosphere of the inaka (Japanese countryside).
+The interaction and small talk that you will have here is truly a hidden treasure and something quite difficult to experience in the more touristy areas.

 Yabu has stunning nature views throughout all four seasons representative of rural Japan.
-One of the most widely known and expressive views of the area is Tendaki Falls, a stunning waterfall ranked in the top 100 waterfalls in Japan and has a drop that is 98 meters long.
+One of the most widely known sightseeing spots of the area is Tendaki Falls, a stunning waterfall ranked in the top 100 waterfalls in Japan and has a drop that is 98 meters long.

-During the spring season visitors can come see Tarumi no Ozakura the largest Edo Higan Cherry Blossom tree of Hyogo Prefecture estimated to be over 1000 years old.
+During the spring season, visitors can come to see Tarumi no Ozakura the largest Edo Higan Cherry Blossom tree of Hyogo Prefecture estimated to be over 1000 years old.
 The Yabu area is also known for being a mountainous region with many rivers flowing throughout, but the most representative mountain of Yabu is Mt.
-Hyonosen ; it reaches 1510 meters at its highest point and is the tallest in the prefecture.
+Hyonosen; it reaches 1510 meters at its highest point and is the tallest in the prefecture.

-The autumn season is the most scenic, and visitors can enjoy the fall foliage of the momiji by Yabu Shrine .
+The autumn season is the most scenic, and visitors can enjoy the fall foliage at Yabu Shrine.
 Don't forget to snap photos across the famous red bridge (it's a photo spot you won't want to miss).

-During the winter season visitors can enjoy a winter wonderland by in snowboarding or skiing at 4 of our ski resorts, and warm up to some nabe (hot pot) by the nearby lodges afterwards.
+During the winter season, visitors can enjoy a winter wonderland by snowboarding or skiing at 4 of our ski resorts, and warm up to some nabe (hot pot) by the nearby lodges afterward.